Emerald – Musical Gems

 Emerald – Musical Gems is the ninth studio album released by the group Celtic Woman.

 Background

 Emerald – Musical Gems was released worldwide on 25 February 2014.
 The album features vocalists Chloë Agnew, Susan McFadden, Lisa Lambe, and fiddler Máiréad Nesbitt.
 Agnew had left the group prior to the release of this album, making it the last to feature her as a principal performer until she returned as a guest performer for 2021's Postcards from Ireland.
 Unlike previous releases, while classified as a studio album, the track listing of Emerald – Musical Gems consists of re-recordings of songs previously covered by the group.
+Coincidentally this album was also the last to feature Lisa Lambe as a member, she took leave for most of the supporting "Emerald Tour" in 2014 before officially announcing her departure at the end of 2014.

 An accompanying concert special of the same title, recorded live at the Morris Performing Arts Center, South Bend, Indiana, United States in April 2013, was also released on DVD and Blu-ray in conjunction with the album, and aired on PBS stations across the United States in March 2014.